sav-che/TL-2/Authors/Clark, Lois {std. L. Clark}.md

-> [!cite] BHL link: this entry starts at [page 181](https://www.biodiversitylibrary.org/item/103860#page/191/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 181](https://www.biodiversitylibrary.org/page/33265858) of TL-2 Suppl.
 IV.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Clark, Lois (1884-1967), American botanist, born at Charlotte, Michigan, attended Seattle public schools 1898-1903, studied at Washington University, B.A.
 1907, at Yale 1907-1908, M.A.
 1910, Ph.D.
 University of Minnesota 1919, head dept. sci.
-Stephens Jr. College 1919-1920, asst. prof. bot. at the University of Idaho 1923-1927, later at the University of Washington. (*L. Clark*).
+Stephens Jr. College 1919-1920, asst. prof. bot. at the University of Idaho 1923-1927, later at the University of Washington.
+**Abbreviated name**: *L. Clark*

 #### Herbarium and types